 - Simmer on low heat for another 5 minutes.

-- Serve in bowls and garnish with toasted pumpkin seeds.
+- Serve in bowls and garnish with fresh basil and toasted pumpkin seeds.

 - If using vegetable stock, try to find one without tomatoes (such as Imagine brand Vegetarian No-Chicken Broth) or make your own, to avoid overpowering the flavor of the squash.